casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This tutorial guides you on how to upgrade your existing contract.
-Upgrading a smart contract is same as upgrading any other software; that it needs to add a new version including the required changes to the contract.
-Changes of the contract could be adding, editing, or deleting functionalities within your existing smart contract.
-The steps to upgrade a contract is illustrated in the below steps.
+This tutorial examines how to upgrade an existing contract, which is similar to upgrading any other software.
+You can change an unlocked Casper contract by adding, editing, or deleting functionality.
+Once you have the new contract, you can add it to an existing contract package by knowing the contract package hash and using the `add_contract_version` API.
+Note that a locked contract cannot be versioned and is therefore not upgradable.

 ## Pre-requisites
-- You should have a previously created smart contract, which should not be locked.
-A locked contract is not upgradable and has only one enabled version.
+- You need the contract package hash identifying the contract package where you want to add a new version of the contract
-- You should be familiar with [writing smart contracts](./writing-contracts), [on-chain contracts](/dapp-dev-guide/on-chain-contracts/), and [calling contracts](/dapp-dev-guide/calling-contracts) on the Casper Network.
+- You should be familiar with [writing smart contracts](./writing-contracts), [on-chain contracts](/dapp-dev-guide/on-chain-contracts/), and [calling contracts](/dapp-dev-guide/calling-contracts) on the Casper Network

 #### Contract Versioning Flow